OpenNebula/docs/source/deployment/references/oned_conf.rst

 Users outside the oneadmin group won't be able to instantiate templates created by users outside the ''oneadmin'' group that include attributes restricted by:

 -  **VM\_RESTRICTED\_ATTR**: Virtual Machine attribute to be restricted for users outside the oneadmin group
--  **IMAGE\_RESTRICTED\_ATTR**: Image attribute to be restricted for users outside the ''oneadmin'' group
+-  **IMAGE\_RESTRICTED\_ATTR**: Image attribute to be restricted for users outside the oneadmin group
--  **VNET\_RESTRICTED\_ATTR**: Virtual Network attribute to be restricted for users outside the ''oneadmin'' group when updating a reservation.
+-  **VNET\_RESTRICTED\_ATTR**: Virtual Network attribute to be restricted for users outside the oneadmin group when updating a reservation.
 These attributes are not considered for regular VNET creation.

-If the VM template has been created by admins in the ''oneadmin'' group, then users outside the ''oneadmin'' group **can** instantiate these templates.
+If the VM template has been created by admins in the oneadmin group, then users outside the oneadmin group **can** instantiate these templates.

 Sample configuration: